g(love)

 But for now I’m going down off the mountain into town to ship these mits in the mail, and then feel my feathers fluff up with a sense of satisfaction of a job done !
 I find it difficult to believe that all the Christmas knitting is behind me now.
 I went for my walk this morning , and, nothing to knit while walking along !
 It was surreal.

-Here is another pair of fingerless mits knit up for Christmas !
+One pair of fingerless mits for Christmas for youngest niece.

 jenjoycedesign©twittermits